Overarching Maine CPA CPE Requirements

-Many accrediting organizations which license business professionals require their members to participate in continuing professional education, because doing so lays a foundation for each person to remain knowledgeable about their craft and keep fresh on any changes in their given industry.
-One such organization, the American Institute of Certified Public Accountants (AICPA), has a general overarching requirement that its members must complete 120 hours of CPE every three years.
-However, the specifics of accomplishing that goal differ from state to state, because the actual regulations for each state or territory is set by a Board of Accountancy local to that jurisdiction.
+Many accrediting organizations which license business professionals also require their members to participate in CPE.
+Because doing so helps individuals stay knowledgeable about their craft and keep fresh on any changes in their given industry.
+One such organization, the AICPA, generally requires its members to complete 120 hours of CPE every three years.
+However, the specifics of accomplishing that goal differ from state to state.
+Because a Board of Accountancy sets the actual regulations for each state or territory local to that jurisdiction.
+As such, the Maine CPA CPE requirements differ from those in other places.
 So, if CPAs aren’t familiar with their state requirements, the recertification process can become quite frustrating.

-The Maine Board of Accountancy requires members of the CPA within its jurisdiction to renew their license every year, and they must complete 40 hours of continuing professional education during that time.
-The table below describes the primary details of license recertification for CPAs in Maine.
+The Maine Board of Accountancy requires CPAs to renew their license every year.
+And in that period, they must complete 40 CPE hours.
+The table below further describes the primary details of license recertification for CPAs in Maine.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|